matthewatkins/kairos/README.md

 - Follow Vue 3 Composition API patterns
 - Use Pinia stores for state management
 - Keep components focused and reusable
+- Components that are specific to a feature should be included with the feature, not global components
 - Use scoped styles for component-specific CSS
+- Opt for Tailwind CSS over scoped styles